Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Experiments

-\paragraph{Architecture} We use a transformer backbone with $d=1024$, $d_{ff}=4096$, $24$ layers, $16$ heads, sinusoidal positional embedding, GeLU activation, and a dropout rate of $0.1$, resulting in models with roughly 350M parameters.
+\newpara{Architecture.} We use a transformer backbone with $d=1024$, $d_{ff}=4096$, $24$ layers, $16$ heads, sinusoidal positional embedding, GeLU activation, and a dropout rate of $0.1$, resulting in models with roughly $350$M parameters.
 VAE embeddings are projected using a linear layer, while RVQ tokens are embedded using $Q$ lookup tables, which are summed into a single embedding.
-We use Classifier-Free Guidance~\citep{CFG} and randomly omit the speaker prompt with $p=0.1$ during training.
-In the MaskGIT NAR experiments, we use the cosine masking schedule, and apply a total of $64$ inference steps, where the SoundStorm model with $4$ codebooks performs $16$ inference steps per layer.
+We use Classifier-Free Guidance (CFG)~\cite{CFG} and randomly omit the speaker prompt with $p=0.1$ during training.

 RVQ codes are predicted using a $Q$ MLP heads with four hidden layers.
-We sample from discrete distributions using Top $k=10$ sampling, with a temperature of $\tau=1$, a repetition penalty of $1.05$, and a CFG scale of $\alpha=3$.
+For discrete distributions we apply top $k=10$ sampling, with a temperature of $\tau=1$, a repetition penalty of $1.05$, and a CFG scale of $\alpha=3$.

 We use a diffusion process with $T=1000$ steps, where betas are logarithmicly spaced between $\beta_{0}=2e-4$ and $\beta_{T}=0.03$.
 Our per-token diffusion head is an MLP network with 12 residual layers, that predicts the noise $\epsilon$ given the transformer embedding vector $z$, the noisy input $x^t$, and the diffusion step $t$.
 Each residual block consists of layer normalization, linear layer, SiLU activation, and dropout with $p=0.1$.
 During inference, we apply $20$ diffusion steps for sampling, with a default noise scale of $1$.
 We use the AdamW optimizer, with $lr_{max}=3e-4$ and $lr_{min}=3e-5$, weight decay $0.1$, and a clip gradient norm of $1$, and train with FP16 mixed precision.
 We linearly warm up the learning rate from $lr_{min}$ across 32K iterations to $lr_{max}$ and decay the learning rate back to $lr_{min}$ over 300K steps using a cosine schedule.
-Each global batch size has approximately 150K acoustic tokens (200 samples).
+Each global batch size has $\sim$150K acoustic tokens.
 Each model was trained with 8 A100 80GB GPUs.